 Carly Burne’s mother, Rose-Marie was diagnosed with Frontotemporal dementia in 2017.
-Despite the challenges of the past four years, Carly reflects on the positives – from finding the perfect care home for her mam, to strengthening their relationship.
+Despite the challenges of the past four years, Carly reflects on the positives following her mam's diagnosis.

 Mam was diagnosed with Frontotemporal dementia (FTD) in 2017 at the age of 61.
 Frontotemporal dementia had entered my life a year before her diagnosis, through the passing of my uncle.
 His death certificate stated Pick’s disease.